-In today’s post, you will learn how to craft and use Smoker in Minecraft.
+Today, you will learn how to craft and use Smoker in Minecraft.
 You can use the table of contents above to navigate quickly.

 The Smoker is one of the 13 job site blocks that Villagers use to work.
 A Villager who works with Smoker is called Butcher.
 You can always find Smoker inside the Butcher’s house.

 If there is an unemployed/jobless Villager standing near a Smoker, the Villager will become a Butcher.

-You can use Smoker for smoking (cooking) food items 2x faster than the Regular Furnace.
-You will learn more about it as you read this post.
+You can use Smoker for smoking (cooking) food items 2× faster than the Regular Furnace.

 How to Craft a Smoker